 Outsized dangers exist in each cryptocurrency and exchange.
 Only use the money which you can afford to lose when investing in cryptocurrency.

-Consider cryptocurrency investing more like speculation than true investing.
+Consider cryptocurrency investing more like speculation than fundamental investing.
 Together with the high risk, enormous gains can also be made.
-From the crypto world, risk really does equal benefit.
+From the crypto world, the risk does equal benefit.

 Action To Take